bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 Well, Hyperboria was a, I mean I say was, technically it still exists, but really it was about research on the CJDNS project and that in building the researching the technology of CJDNS that was going on between 2012 and 2014, 15 or so.
 For the most part, Hyperboria is not really active anymore.
-A lot of the people who wanted to do websites that were kind of in their own little network have moved over to the Yggdrasil project and so research continues with Yggdrasil which by the way are great friends of the packet project.
+A lot of the people who wanted to do websites that were kind of in their own little network have moved over to the Yggdrasil project and so research continues with Yggdrasil which by the way are great friends of the Packet project.
 But the Hyperboria as it were is not really a thing anymore and we're moving CJDNS from the research phase to the industrialization phase through the Packet project.

 ## Why use the Rust programming language? / Productivity in Rust.